danadarvishzadeh/flask-app/README.md

 5. Adding paginagion files and classes with model, filters and schema fields. [pagination base class](discussion/utils.py)
 6. Almost Full covering unittests
 7. Adding installation and requirements to the README file
+8. Adding id, is\_active, created\_at and modified\_at fields to all models
+9. Restructuring schemas

 Ongoing changes:
 ==================